SaiKrishnaMohan7/DecisionIssues/Notes.md

   - _Static Methods_ - *static* keyword, can be called without instantiating classes and can't accessed through instance
     - best used for util functions of a class like [so](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#Static_methods)

+- A CSS reset makes sure all browsers start form the same place, style wise. every browser has its own default styles.

+## Babel,React

 - src/app.js